supadhyaya/spring-coach/README.md

     >> They are bare bones for your project.
 Has some simple and also sophisticated skeletel projects for good starting     point.

 11. Wait !!
 I have just started to do this project.
 Give me some Time guys..
-I will also try to share some information about Designing and JavaScript aspect.
-Mostprobally CSS3 , HTML5 and AngularJS
+I will also try to share some information on Designing and JavaScript aspect.
+Most probably CSS3 , HTML5 and AngularJS